Computation and Data-Driven Discovery (C3D) Projects

 Text Mining the Scientific Literature for X-ray Absorption Spectroscopy

-Text mining is the process of automatically extracting meaningful information from large volumes of unstructured text data that can be directly presented to users or put into structured formats for populating databases.
-The National Synchrotron Light Source II (NSLS-II) is an emerging leader in x-ray spectroscopy with 25 beamlines in operation and additional ones under construction that enable scientific discoveries in clean and affordable energy, high-temperature superconductivity, and macromolecular crystallography.
-During the short period of time users spend at NSLS-II beamlines for their experiments (typically several four-hour sessions over 48 hours), they compare their sample spectra to those of well-characterized reference samples and adjust the measurement parameters.
-It is advantageous for users to find comparable spectra quickly from the scientific literature while at the beamline.
-This is a complex information need as X-ray spectroscopy is a widely used method in many different disciplines, and traditional search engines return numerous irrelevant papers.
+Text mining is the process of automatically extracting meaningful information from large volumes of unstructured text data, information that can be directly presented to users or put into structured formats for populating databases.
+The National Synchrotron Light Source II (NSLS-II) at Brookhaven National Laboratory (BNL) is an emerging leader in x-ray spectroscopy with more than 25 beamlines in operation and additional ones under construction that enable scientific discoveries in clean and affordable energy, high-temperature superconductivity, and macromolecular crystallography.
+Users from academia and industry bring their samples to a beamline at NSLS-II for characterization of chemical bonding and electron energy band structure with the guidance of beamline scientists.
+During the short period of time users spend at the beamline for their experiments (typically several 4-hour sessions over 48 hours), they compare their sample spectra to those of well-characterized reference samples and adjust their measurement parameters.
+It is advantageous for users to quickly find comparable spectra from the scientific literature during the time they spend at the beamline.
+This is a complex information need as X-ray spectroscopy is a widely used method in many different disciplines, and traditional search engines return numerous irrelevant papers to sift through.

 Figure 1: Classification of scientific articles in the TDM system.

-This effort involved designing a pilot system for Text and Data Mining (TDM) to provide direction for answering users’ complex information needs.
-The TDM system builds a data collection, extracts pertinent information from the scientific literature related to X-ray spectroscopy, and presents it to users in a web-based portal.
+We have designed a pilot system for Text and Data Mining (TDM) to provide direction for answering users’ complex information needs.
+The TDM system builds a data collection, extracts pertinent information from the scientific literature related to X-ray spectroscopy, and presents it to users in a Web portal.
 First, papers are classified according to 30 transition metals and their edges (K,L,M) (Figure 1).
 To perform the classification, figure captions have been analyzed using heuristic rules developed with the help of domain experts.
-The rules examine chemical elements, X-ray absorption spectroscopy (XAS) technique, and the type of edge in the figure captions.
+The rules examine chemical elements, X-ray absorption spectroscopy (XAS) technique, and type of edge in the figure captions.

-For papers chosen by the user, figures are extracted and presented with their captions (Figure 2).
-Because captions often do not contain sufficient information and to minimize the amount of time beamline users spend on reviewing entire papers, explanatory text relevant to each figure is extracted from the article text via a contextualized word embedding model and presented to users.
+For papers chosen by a user, figures are extracted and presented with their captions (Figure 2).
+As captions often do not contain sufficient information and to minimize the amount of time beamline users spend reading through whole papers, explanatory text relevant to each figure is extracted from article text by a contextualized word embedding model and presented.
 The model compares figure captions with the body text of an article and finds the most similar sentences to present to users.
-A feedback button allows users to indicate how relevant these text snippets are to the presented figure and provides developers with feedback to improve the system.
+A feedback button allows users to indicate how relevant these text snippets are to the presented figure and provides system developers with feedback to improve the system.